 Border class exception for 1,000 international tertiary students

-A further border class exception for 1,000 international tertiary students has been approved by the Government for the following international students:
+A border class exception for 1,000 international tertiary students was approved by the Government for the following international students in 2021:

 - 400 pilot trainees

 - 300 students at degree level and above, and